slatedocs/slate/source/includes/_api.md

 #### getEarlyResolutionBond(eventId[, callback])

-Gets the bond amount paid for early resoultion for the specified event ID `eventId`.
+Gets the bond amount paid for early resolution for the specified event ID `eventId`.

 #### getEthics(eventId[, callback])